Shareef O’Neal Tipped To Be NBA’s ‘Next Big Thing’ By Father Shaquille O’Neal

 A video posted by Shareef O'Neal (@shareefoneal) on

-Earlier, the seven foot, one inch tall former basketball player had predicted that both his sons would make it to the National Basketball League, and it appears that at least part of his prediction has come true, because Shareef has already impressed his high school basketball coaches and he is poised to be recruited in a university basketball team.
+Earlier, the seven-foot, one-inch former basketball player predicted that both his sons would make it to the National Basketball League, and it appears that at least part of his prediction has come true.
+Shareef has already impressed his high school basketball coaches and is poised to be recruited in a university basketball team.
 In fact, Mass Live reported that several big-name universities have made offers to Shareef O’Neal, including UCLA and Arizona.

-The six foot, eight inch tall Shareef had earlier played for the Windward Academy, but he was later transferred to Santa Monica’s Crossroads school because the school’s basketball team is one of the most successful teams at the school level.
+The six-foot, eight-inch Shareef previously played for the Windward Academy, but he was later transferred to Santa Monica’s Crossroads school because its basketball team is one of the most successful teams at the school level.
 Shareef’s coaches at the Crossroads school have remarked that his game is continuing to evolve in a positive way.

 A photo posted by Shareef O'Neal (@shareefoneal) on

-Shareef O’Neal started playing basketball in a casual way as it is one of the most popular sport played in U.S. schools, and it was reportedly only in his freshman year that Shareef seriously started contemplating becoming a professional basketball player.
+Shareef O’Neal started playing basketball in a casual way, as it is one of the most popular sport played in U.S. schools, and it was reportedly only in his freshman year that Shareef seriously started contemplating becoming a professional basketball player.
 Since then, he has been developing his skills in a focused and a dedicated manner.
 According to Slam Online, Shareef O’Neal revealed that his experience while playing in junior varsity games instilled in him the much-needed confidence to pursue the sport in a serious way.

 “Once high school came I wanted to play JV because I didn’t think I was good enough to make varsity, but my coach forced me to play.
 After that I started getting serious because playing against the older guys was a whole different experience.”